Akshat-Goyal/Data-Systems-Project/README.md

 # Data Systems

-This is a simplified relational database management system which supports basic database operations on integer-only tables such as load, store, etc and transpose operations efficiently on arbitrarily large matrices.
+This is a simplified relational database management system which supports basic database operations on integer-only tables such as load, store, etc and transpose operations efficiently on arbitrarily large dense and sparse matrices.
 There is no support for transaction or thread safety.

 ## Compilation Instructions